whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Luxor-Box-Subscription-January-2016-Review.md

 <center><img src="/images/LuxorBoxJan2016Items.jpg"></center>
 <br>

-<p>Ahhh, can't even begin to describe how excited I am about all the items, they just look so good and totally me!</p>
+<p>Ahhh, can't even begin to describe how excited I am about all the items, they look amazing and totally me!</p>

 <br>